domRiddle/ASF/Commands.md

 ![Screenshot](https://i.imgur.com/IvFRJ5S.png)

 In similar way you can also use group chat of given Steam group.
 Keep in mind that this option requires properly set `SteamMasterClanID` property, in which case bot will listen for commands also on group's chat (and join it if needed).
 This can also be used for "talking to yourself" since it doesn't require a dedicated bot account, as opposed to private chat.
+You can simply set `SteamMasterClanID` properly to that newly created group, then give yourself access either through `SteamOwnerID` or `SteamUserPermissions` of your own bot.
+This way ASF bot (you) will join group and chat of your selected group, and listen to commands from your own account.
+You can join the same group chatroom in order to issue commands to yourself (as you'll be sending command to chatroom, and ASF instance sitting on the same chatroom will receive them, even if it shows only as your account being there).

 Please note that sending a command to the group chat acts like a relay.
 If you're saying `redeem X` to 3 of your bots sitting together with you on the group chat, it'll result in the same as you'd say `redeem X` to every single one of them privately.
 In most cases **this is not what you want**, and instead you should use `given bot` command that is being sent to **a single bot in private window**.
-ASF supports group chat, as in many cases it can be useful source for communication with it, but you should almost never execute any command on the group chat if there are 2 or more ASF bots sitting there, unless you fully understand ASF behaviour written here and you in fact want to relay the same command to every single bot that is listening to you.
+ASF supports group chat, as in many cases it can be useful source for communication with your only bot, but you should almost never execute any command on the group chat if there are 2 or more ASF bots sitting there, unless you fully understand ASF behaviour written here and you in fact want to relay the same command to every single bot that is listening to you.

 *And even in this case you should use private chat with `<Bots>` syntax instead.*